How to Send Money Overseas from a New Zealand Bank Account

 An international telegraphic transfer is another way of saying “transferring money online between international bank accounts”, much like how you would transfer money online between New Zealand bank accounts.
 However, an international telegraphic transfer requires more information (see above), including the appropriate branch identifier.
 Not only that, but there are significant fees involved applied by your New Zealand bank and your overseas bank.
 Although you don’t necessarily receive the best exchange rate by this method of sending money overseas from a New Zealand bank account, an international telegraphic transfer is often seen as the safest method.

-Things to consider before using telegraphic transfer to transfer money to your overseas account:
+Things to consider before using a telegraphic transfer to transfer money to your overseas account:

 - Fees charged by both your home bank and NZ bank are far more significant than other international money transferring options